-Felted wool (available in many quilt shops) doesn’t fray, so there is no need to turn under the edges of the appliqué shapes.
+Wool felt (available in crafts stores) doesn’t fray, so there is no need to turn under the edges of the appliqué shapes.
 Cut edges cleanly, keeping them as smooth as possible.

-To use freezer paper for cutting appliqué shapes, complete the following steps.
+To use fusible web for appliquéing, complete the following steps.

-1. Lay freezer paper, shiny side down, over patterns.
-Use a pencil to trace each pattern the number of times indicated, leaving 1⁄2" between tracings.
-Cut out freezer-paper shapes roughly 1⁄4" outside traced lines.
+1. Lay fusible web, paper side up, over patterns.
+Use a pencil to trace each pattern the number of times indicated in cutting instructions, leaving at least 1⁄2" between tracings.
+Cut out each fusible-web shape roughly 1⁄4" outside traced lines.

 1 of Pattern A